AOMediaCodec/libavif/README.md

 ## Development Notes

-libavif is written mainly in C99.
+libavif is written in C99.

 ### Formatting